bhagya-hettige/MedGraph/README.md

 ## Running MedGraph

-MedGraph can be trained for either a predictive healthcare task to output future medical risks or an unsupervised model to obtain visit and code embeddings.
+MedGraph can be used either as a predictive healthcare model to output future medical risks or an unsupervised EMR embedding model to obtain visit and code embeddings.

 ### System requirements